 Farmers in animal agriculture know that, just like people, animals require dietary phosphorus for healthy lives, but that a portion of that phosphorus ends up in wastes.
 Farmers recycle much of this waste when they apply phosphorus-rich manure to fertilize their crops, but they can over-apply phosphorus when trying to meet fertility recommendations for nitrogen.
-This has resulted in phosphorus traveling with the rain from fields to the waterways that surrounding increasingly concentrated feeding operations.
+This has resulted in phosphorus traveling with the rain and irrigation water from fields to the waterways that surrounding increasingly concentrated feeding operations.

 To address this issue, the Sustainable Phosphorus Alliance has adopted a set of sector goals:

 - Increase the nitrogen-to-phosphorus ratio in animal wastes.
 This is accomplished through measures ranging from adjusting feed regimes to extracting phosphorus from manure and litter, ideally while producing biogas and other co-products.

 - Improve transportability of manure by pyrolyzing/drying/pelletizing it and optimizing transportation logistics.
 This permits export of phosphorus from overburdened watersheds to areas of phosphorus depletion.

 - Recover and reuse more nutrients from animal byproducts.

 - Expand participation in water quality trading platforms to help develop efficient markets for phosphorus recovery.